All Episodes

 There are no reduced carbon emissions.

-Obama can say, well, the economy's coming back, and some people, well, uh, okay, he said so.
+Obama can say, well, the economy's coming back.

-Uh, and I'm looking at stadiums, football games, baseball games.
+And I'm looking at stadiums, football games, baseball games.

-Because people say, What have we done?
+Because people say, what have we done?

 We don't need the stupid legislation.